usnistgov/OpenSeadragonFiltering/README.md

 The callback method must be called when the filtering is done.
 The provided filters are good examples for such implementations.

+### Edge effects

+This plugin is working on tiles and does not currently handle tiles edges.
+This means that if you are using kernel based filters, you should expect edge effects around tiles.

 ### Disclaimer: